Some People Ask Why I offer events for Women Only…

 Men are as pained as women by the separation, dominance and isolation imposed by patriarchy.
 In the place of my feminist anger, compassion arose; just the same towards men as towards women.
 I could learn from men because I could see their good intent.
 I could also work with men who had been abusers with as much compassion as with women who had been abused.
 (Of course men are not always the abuser, women not always the abused, just often.)
 The pain of shame looks different on each side of the abuse equation, but both require compassionate seeing to work towards liberation.
 Life is cyclical on many dimensions.

 Coming Full Circle

 Over the last few years I have been learning women’s business again.
+I sit in a number of women’s circles, learning that the art of feminine leadership is not really different to supporting.
 The Divine Feminine; perhaps the 4th wave of feminism has emerged; not as an opposing force to men, but a celebration and uplift of women and the feminine principle, alive in all of us.
 To take our place in a balanced world that honours the feminine and the masculine, we women need to rediscover and redefine our role as creators, nurturers and healers.
 We women have not had the same journey as men in the separation, isolation and desecration of the feminine.
 So we need a separate place to find our inner strength and connectivity, so that our creativity, ability to nurture, and embodied hearts can contribute feminine love to rebalance our world.